qingfengxia/CAE_pipeline/Readme.md

 ## CAE pipeline

 In the past 3 years, I have been working on automated physical simulation to accelerate my engineering design process.
+It works similarly with Ansys workbench& ACT, but build

 ![Schematic of automated engineering design pipeline](https://forum.freecadweb.org/download/file.php?id=73587)